Things To Do In Kalamazoo

 Map Of Area Attractions

-From festivals to nightclubs to hot music, and more, Kalamazoo nightlife is pretty amazing.
-Check out some of the popular spots:
+From festivals to hot music, and more, Kalamazoo is pretty amazing.
+Check out some of the these cool spots:

-Louie’s Trophy House (local dive, grab cab or Uber)
+Louie’s Trophy House (local dive, just a 5 minute drive)

 Webster’s Tasting Room Lounge (Classy atmosphere, live music at busy times–5 min walk)